Judith Blegen

-Judith Blegen (April 27, 1943, Lexington, Kentucky) is an American soprano, particularly associated with light lyric roles of the French, Italian and German repertories.
+Judith Eyer Blegen (born April 27, 1941) is an American soprano, particularly associated with light lyric roles of the French, Italian and German repertories.

 Life and career

-Blegen was raised and attended high school in Missoula, Montana, during which time she began voice lessons with John L. Lester, head of the voice department at the University of Montana.
+Blegen was born in Fayette County, Kentucky on April 27, 1941.
+She was raised and attended high school in Missoula, Montana with her sister Barbara Blegen, during which time she began voice lessons with John L. Lester, head of the voice department at the University of Montana.
 She studied first the violin with Toshiya Eto, and later voice at the Curtis Institute of Music in Philadelphia with Eufemia Giannini-Gregory.
-In 1962 she attended the Music Academy of the West where she studied with Martial Singher.
-In Rome she studied with Luigi Ricci.
+In 1962, she attended the Music Academy of the West where she studied with Martial Singher.
+In Rome, she studied with Luigi Ricci.
 She made her operatic debut in Nuremberg, Germany, as Olympia in The Tales of Hoffmann, in 1965, where she subsequently sang Lucia, Susanna, and Zerbinetta.
 That same year, she appeared in Spoleto, Italy, as Mélisande in Pelléas et Mélisande.